-Fabric should be cleaned regularly to prevent the buildup of soil and soil penetration of the fabric.
-Simply brush off any loose dirt, hose down canvas and clean with a mild solution and warm water.
-Do not use petroleum-based or ammonia cleaners on canvas or clear vinyl as they will yellow.
-For heavily soiled fabric, remove from the frame.
-Soak the fabric in a solution of 1⁄2 cup (.12 L) of Clorox® and 1⁄4 cup (.06 L)of Ivory® or Lux® soap per 1 gallon (3.8 L) of warm water.
-Let soak until mildew and stains can be brushed out with a common kitchen brush.
-Rinse thoroughly with cold water until all soap is removed.
-Allow fabric to air dry completely.
-Do not steam press or dry in an electric or gas dryer.
+- Clean the fabric regularly to prevent the buildup of soil and soil penetration of the fabric.
+Simply brush off any loose dirt, hose down canvas and clean with a mild solution and wtarm water. - Do not use petroleum-based or ammonia cleaners on canvas or clear vinyl as they will yellow. - For heavily soiled fabric, remove from the frame.
+Soak the fabric in a solution of 1⁄2 cup (.12 L) of Clorox® and 1⁄4 cup (.06 L) of Ivory® or Lux® soap per 1 gallon (3.8 L) of warm water. - Let soak until mildew and stains can be brushed out with a common kitchen brush. - Rinse thoroughly with cold water until all soap is removed. - Allow fabric to air dry completely.

+NOTE: Do not steam press or dry in an electric or gas dryer.
 This will damage the canvas fabric.
 Water repellent was applied to your canvas during manufacturing.
 The repellent may have diminished after extended cleaning.
-Re-treatment of the fabric is recommended.
-Do not use wax-based products.
+Re-treatment of the fabric is recommended after extended cleaning.
+Do not use wax-based treatment products.
 Use a water based repellent like Apseal® or Uniseal®.
 Scotchguard® is effective for short-term use only.